Distributionally Robust Treatment Effect

 Finally, when $q = 1$, the problem resembles the LASSO framework.
-Although the penalty lacks curvature at zero, its ``hard thresholding" property ensures sparsity.
+Although the penalty lacks curvature at zero, its ``soft thresholding" property ensures sparsity.
 Specifically, when $\delta \neq 0$, the penalty dominates the objective function, forcing the estimator to zero almost surely.
-Even in the case of $\delta = 0$, a root-$n$ shrinking $\delta_n$ can recover the root-$n$ convergence rate through the ``hard thresholding" mechanism.
+Even in the case of $\delta = 0$, a root-$n$ shrinking $\delta_n$ can recover the root-$n$ convergence rate through the ``soft thresholding" mechanism.

 \textbf{Proof of Theorem \ref{thm:inference}:}

 Let $S=\{\tau^*\in I_n^*(1-\beta)\}$.
 We know $\displaystyle\lim_{n\to\infty}\inf_{P\in\mathcal{P}}\mathbb{P}(S)= 1-\beta$.
 Theorem \ref{thm:non-zero} and Lemma \ref{lem:uniform_converge} imply that $\sqrt{n}( \hat{\tau}_p - \tau_p)$ and $ \sqrt{n} (\hat{\tau}_o - \tau_o) $ are jointly normal uniformly in $P\in\mathcal{P}$ and there are uniformly consistent variance matrix estimators.
 If $\tau^*>0$ and we reject $H_0: \tau^*=0$ in the first step, $S$ contains strictly positive values.
 Thus, $\tau_b\in[0,\tau^*]$ and $\tau_o-\tau_p<\infty$.
 Since $\hat{V}_p>\hat{V}_o$ ($\hat{V}_p^N>\hat{V}_o^N$) and $\hat{\tau}_b$ is monotonically decreasing in $\hat{V}_b$, $\mathbb{P}(\hat{\tau}_o\geq \hat{\tau}_p)=1$ for all $P\in\mathcal{P}$ in the second step.
 If $\tau^*<0$, then $\tau_b\in[\tau^*,0]$.
 The above analysis goes through with $\hat{\tau}_b$ monotonically increasing in $\hat{V}_b$ and $\hat{\tau}_o$ and $\hat{\tau}_p$ switching their order.